You may have seen the new thing is arising in recent times, which is big data and

 Big Data Opportunities and Risks for Accounting and Finance

-Generally, Big Data plays an important role in almost every sector, including accounting and finance, whether you are in accounting firm or holds an accountant role in a company.
+Generally, Big Data plays an important role in almost every sector, including accounting and finance operation software, whether you are in accounting firm or holds an accountant role in a company.
 Nevertheless, all companies will have to follow the auditing process.
 One of the first opportunity of big data is at the core of auditing.
 Big data and data – analytics are transforming the audit process from being sample – based to data -based, providing information about all key areas of the business.
 It helps leaders understand their business better by providing detailed information.
 It help tracks expenditure accurately in real – time and is, thus, highly helpful with periodic accounting.

 Another opportunity that foreseen with big data is the Risk Management.
 Having big data can caused so much trouble for the member of the team.
 But using a proper tool, having a huge set of data can empowers accountants to carry out predictive analytics, and thus they are able to predict future risks in accurate manner.